Dongfeng Mengshi: CSK-141 (CS/VN11)

 Dongfeng CSK141 is a Chinese light protected vehicle developed by Dongfeng Corporation.
 Although sharing a lot of similarities to the CSK-131, the chassis of CSK-141 has a much longer wheelbase with a longer crew cabin having space for 10 infantry.
 CSK141 shares similar electronics with CSK131 such as computer, satellite suite and night vision cameras.
 This vehicle features unusual clamshell doors on either side which the door divide into upper and lower part.
-It's one of the two principal light armored vehicle currently fielded by PLA.
+It is one of the two principal light armored vehicle currently fielded by PLA.
 All CSK-141 are equipped with a remote-controlled turret that can be mounted with machine guns, anti-tank missile and grenade launchers.
-The Dongfeng EQ2101 variants features a 6x6 configuration, and the CS/VN11 is the export version.
+The civilian version is designated Dongfeng EQ2101 (with a 6x6 configuration), and the export version is designated CS/VN11.
 First released in 2016, CS/VN11 has conventional side doors instead of clamshell type side doors.